 Provisional and current IUU Vessel List

-The NPFC’s IUU Vessel List adopted at the previous meeting of the Commission, any new suitably documented information regarding this list, and any updates made by the Executive Secretary under paragraphs 29 or 34, shall be transmitted to Members/CNCPs and the non-Contracting Parties concerned in conjunction with the draft IUU Vessel List and materials outlined in para 8.
+The Executive Secretary shall transmit the NPFC’s IUU Vessel List adopted at the previous meeting of the Commission, any new suitably documented information regarding this list, and any updates made by the Executive Secretary under paragraphs 29 or 34, to Members/CNCPs and the non-Contracting Parties concerned [x days before the meeting of the TCC].

 Members/CNCPs/non-Contracting Parties with vessels on the current NPFC IUU Vessel List should transmit at least 30 days before the meeting of the TCC, but may submit at any time, to the Executive Secretary suitably documented information regarding any of the vessels on the current NPFC IUU Vessel List, including, where appropriate, suitably documented information as provided for in paragraph 29 or in paragraph 34.
 The Executive Secretary shall re-circulate the current NPFC IUU Vessel List two weeks in advance of the meeting of the TCC to the Members/CNCPs and non-Contracting Parties concerned, together with all the information provided pursuant to paragraph 14 and this paragraph.